R599-afk/Naviware/README.md

 # 🛡️ Naviware

-Naviware is a powerful, secure utility designed to seamlessly apply your desired in-game values using state-of-the-art HTTPS proxy interception and Cloudflare backend integration.
+Naviware is a specialized optimization utility designed to synchronize personalized in-game profile data via high-performance cloud-based architecture and real-time data streaming.

 ## 🚀 What's New in v1.1.5
 * **Auto-Updater:** Naviware now silently updates itself on launch.